-Condotta NFL Insider column: Haunted Arizona history aside, Seahawks say all they can think about is Sunday
+Haunted Arizona history aside, Seahawks say all they can think about is Sunday

 The Seahawks certainly need to make the most of the moment Sunday and get what can legitimately be called a must-win if only because it’s truly a “can’t-afford-to-lose.’’

-The Cardinals are 0-2-1 under first-year coach Kliff Kingsbury and rookie quarterback Kyler Murry, with a statistical profile as bad as just about any team in the NFL outside of Miami, ranking 25th in total offense and 30th in total defense.
+The Cardinals are 0-2-1 under first-year coach Kliff Kingsbury and rookie quarterback Kyler Murray, with a statistical profile as bad as just about any team in the NFL outside of Miami, ranking 25th in total offense and 30th in total defense.

 For all the angst about the Seahawks, Seattle ranks in the top 11 in both total offense (ninth, 390.7 yards per game) and defense (11th, 318.3).